desmos-labs/desmos/x/reports/spec/03-state.md

 * `0x04 | Subspace ID | User | Reporter | -> bytes(ReportID)`

 ## Next Reason ID
-The next reason ID is stored using the subspace ID where it lives as key.
-This allows to easily query the ID to be used next for the newest reason created:
+The next reason id is stored using the subspace id that it references as the key:

 * `0x10 | Subspace ID | -> bytes(NextReasonID)`